Your Rights With Police

 Section 74A Summary Offences Act 1953: Must provide name, address, date of birth if police have reasonable suspicion of offence or investigative assistance needed.

 Traditional silence rights without adverse inference provisions.
 Police should inform you of right to remain silent upon arrest.
-All indictable offence interviews must be recorded (video preferred, audio/written if not).
+All indictable offence interviews must be recorded.

 🔍 Search Powers